solliancenet/tech-immersion-data-ai/day1-exp2/README.md

     ![The Select Existing radio button and Publish button are highlighted.](media/vs-publish-target.png 'Pick a publish target')

-5. In the App Service dialog that follows, make sure your Azure **Subscription** for this lab is selected, then find and expand the **tech-immersion** resource group.
+5. In the App Service dialog that follows, make sure your Azure **Subscription** for this lab is selected, then find and expand the **tech-immersion-YOUR_UNIQUE_IDENTIFIER** resource group.
 Select your Function App, then click **OK** on the bottom of the dialog window

     ![The Function App and OK button are highlighted.](media/vs-publish-app-service.png 'App Service')